MichelaPozzi/2025-topic-03-group-04/README.md

         6.Visualizations

-3.  **Interpretation and results:**<br/> → SVA better fit due to unknown batch effects ( not known when measurements are taken, or on which machines)<br/> → Log2 transformation makes the data less suitable for further analysis<br/> → Batch effect not overly significant<br/> → Removal still could overcorrect biological variances<br/> → Batch cleaned data only used for PCA
+3.  **Interpretation and results:**\
+    → SVA better fit due to unknown batch effects ( not known when measurements are taken, or on which machines)\
+    → Log2 transformation makes the data less suitable for further analysis → Batch effect not overly significant\
+    → Removal still could overcorrect biological variances\
+    → Batch cleaned data only used for PCA

 # **✅Shift Analysis** {#shift-analysis}